junlimfe/Capstone3/README.md

 3. **Desicion Tree:**
-3.1. **Desicion Tree with Entropy with Max Depth of 3:** The ROC AUC score is 0.613.
+3.1. **Desicion Tree with Entropy with Max Depth of 3:** The ROC AUC score is 0.543.
 ![dt_entr](./Figure/Model_DT_entr2.png)

-3.2. **Desicion Tree with Gini with Max Depth of 3:** The ROC AUC score is 0.613.
+3.2. **Desicion Tree with Gini with Max Depth of 3:** The ROC AUC score is 0.527.
 ![dt_gini](./Figure/Model_DT_gini2.png)

-4. **Random Forest:** The ROC AUC score is 0.613.
+4. **Random Forest:** The ROC AUC score is 0.617.
+A feature importance analysis shows that the top two features are moving average negative scores and moving average positive scores.
+It reinforces our belief that the relative level matters more than the absolute level of sentiment scores.

 ![rf](./Figure/Model_RF_Feature.png)

-5. **Random Forest Gradient Boost:** The ROC AUC score is 0.613.
+5. **Random Forest Gradient Boost:** The ROC AUC score is 0.633.
+The model has below parameters:

-6. **Random Forest XG Boost:** The ROC AUC score is 0.613.
+    * n_estimators=20
+    * learning_rate = 0.5
+    * max_features=2
+    * max_depth = 2
+    * random_state = 0

-**WINNER:Gaussian Naive Bayes**
+**WINNER: Gaussian Naive Bayes**

-I chose Gaussian Naive Bayes due to its simplicity and relatively high accuracy.
+We chose Gaussian Naive Bayes due to its simplicity and relatively high ROC AUC accuracy.

 #### 6.2.
 Hyperparameter Tuning

 ###### 6.2.1.
-Grid Search Cross Validation
+Grid Search Cross Validation on Random Forest Gradient Boost

-I applied GridSearchCV on Random Forest Regressor.
-Due to the time and resource constraints, I only varied one hyperparameter: n_estimators from 100 to 1100 at the interval of 100.
-In the end, the best parameter for n_estimators is 500.
+We applied GridSearchCV on Random Forest Gradient Boost.

+  * 'learning_rate': (0.05, 0.1, 0.25, 0.5, 0.75, 1)
+  * 'max_depth':np.arange(1,5)
+  * 'n_estimators':np.arange(20,100,20)
+  * 'max_features':np.arange(2,6,1)
+  * 5 fold cross validation

+Result of Best Parameters: {'learning_rate': 0.05, 'max_depth': 1, 'max_features': 4, 'n_estimators': 20} with score of 0.634.

 ###### 6.2.2.
-Randomized Search Cross Validation
+Grid Search Cross Validation on Random Forest XG Boost

-Here I was able to apply a set of parameters to search through.
-As a result of that, I implemented randomized search cross validation on Random Forest Regressor XGboost with the below parameter set:
+We implemented grid search cross validation on Random Forest XGboost with the below parameter set:

-  * 'colsample_bytree':[0.4, 0.6, 0.8]
-  * 'gamma':[0, 0.03, 0.1, 0.3]
-  * 'min_child_weight':[1.5, 6, 10]
-  * 'learning_rate':[0.05, 0.1]
-  * 'max_depth':[3,5,7]
-  * 'n_estimators':[500]
-  * 'reg_alpha':[1e-5, 1e-2,  0.75, 1]
-  * 'reg_lambda':[1e-5, 1e-2, 0.45, 1, 1.5, 2]
-  * 'subsample':[0.6, 0.95]
+     * "eta"              : [0.05, 0.10, 0.15, 0.20, 0.25, 0.30]
+     * "max_depth"        : [ 3, 4, 5, 6, 8, 10, 12, 15]
+     * "min_child_weight" : [ 1, 3, 5, 7]
+     * "gamma"            : [ 0.0, 0.1, 0.2, 0.3, 0.4]
+     * "colsample_bytree" : [ 0.3, 0.4, 0.5, 0.7]
+     * 3 fold cross validation

+Result of Best Parameters: {'colsample_bytree': 0.3, 'eta': 0.05, 'gamma': 0.0, 'max_depth': 3, 'min_child_weight': 7} with score of 0.637.

 #### 6.3.
-Model Evaluation Metrics
+Model Evaluation Metrics: A summary of all the methods

-*MAE: mean of the absolute value of errors

-*RMSE : squared root of the mean of the squared errors.
+*AUC ROC Score

-Method | RMSE
+Method | AUC ROC Score
 ------------ | -------------
+Logistic Regression | 0.527
+Gaussian Naive Bayes | 0.613
+Decision Tree (Entropy) | 0.543
+Decision Tree (Gini) | 0.527
-Random Forest Regressor| 1.3959306170693693
+Random Forest | 0.617
-Random Forest Regressor XGB | 2.347896772001473
+Random Forest Gradient Boost | 0.633
-Random Forest Regressor XGB with Randomized Search CV | 1.281564628227814
+Random Forest Gradient Boost with Grid Search CV | 0.634 Random Forest XGB with Grid Search CV | 0.637

->***NOTE:** I choose RMSE as the accuracy metric over mean absolute error(MAE) because the errors are squared before they are averaged which penalizes large errors more.
-Thus, the RMSE is more desirable when the large errors are unacceptable.
-The lower the RMSE, the better the prediction because the RMSE takes the square root of the residual errors of the line of best fit.*

 ## 7. Future Improvements

 * SVM: use Kernel Trick along with other hyperparameter tuning to evaluate the accuracy of the model with respect to the aforementioned methods.

-* Bayesian Optimization: compare the efficacy and efficiency using Bayesian Optimization to Randomized Search Cross Validation.
+* Random Search Cross Validation and Bayesian Optimization: compare the efficacy and efficiency using Bayesian Optimization and Randomized Search Cross Validation to Grid Search Cross Validation.

-* Due to RAM constraints, I had to train a 10% sample of the original dataset.
-Without resource limitations, I would pursue training on the full dataset.
-Preliminary tests showed that the bigger the training size, the lower the RMSE.
+* Due to resource constraints, I had to train a sample of 5 stocks (Facebook, Amazon, Apple, Netflix and Google) for two years (2017 and 2018).
+Without resource limitations, I would pursue training on the S&P 500 stocks for a longer time horizon.

 ## 8. Credits

-Thanks to Jeremy Cunningham for being an amazing Springboard mentor.
+Thanks to Jeremy Cunningham for being an amazing mentor!